CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/variable-scopes.md

 #### When using variables of the same name the closest scoped is used

-It is possible to create multiple [variables][variable] with the same name in the [Variable Grid][].
+It is possible to create multiple [variables][variable] with the same name in the [Variables Grid][].
 When using the same name in different [workspaces][workspace], the variable with the closest scope will be used.

 For example: